A Wee Review of 2016…

 The most ridiculous superheroes must be that bromance between Batman vs Superman, where they bonded over their mother’s first name after beating the crap out of each other.
 Which doesn’t work in real life as many a mother will justify.
 We’ve had Amy Adams (again) and Jeremy Renner (again) meeting aliens in a wonderful sci-fi role in Arrival where DC gal met Marvel Boy.

 And I loved and laughed (and cried) at biopic bromances like War Dogs and Eddie the Eagle.
 The latter being my fave with a non-beardy, funny turn from

 Wolverine Hugh Jackman.
 The telly’s been great with addictive series such as Outlander as the Tartan Totty returned with his Sassenach and The Crown, leading to more tears at times for some of us.
 And a lovely wee interview with the man from Outlander, Scott Kyle who was generous enough to give this wee blog a wee bit of time for a wee interview from his schedule.

 So what for 2017?
-Well I have some plans, as you’ll know I aim to read and review my ever-increasing autobiography and biography list.
-I’ve two new pages Film/TV Music and Fun Finds to write-up about and a couple of blogathons to organise.
+Well, I have some plans, as you’ll know I aim to read and review my ever-increasing autobiography and biography list.
+I’ve new pages to write posts for and a couple of blogathons to organise.
 And some new blogathons to add reviews to, And this means I’ll have the not so arduous task of watching more telly, more films and reading more film and telly articles..

-So a Happy New Year and hope you all have a lovely one and here’s a wee treat of the movies to look forward to next year…. and tune in here soon for more weepers, handsqueezes and hulk moments x
+So a Happy New Year and hope you all have a lovely one and here’s a wee treat of the movies to look forward to next year…. and tune in here soon for more weepers, handsqueezes and hulk moments.